 Leadership is a challenge and one that is continually changing and demanding new things of you.
-Finance combined with the technology sector is a dynamic and challenging industry, and it can be hard to know the quickest route to becoming a great leader.
+Banking combined with the technology sector is a dynamic and challenging industry, and it can be hard to know the quickest route to becoming a great leader.

 Here are nine suggestions on how to join the ranks of the best finance leaders.

 Listening well is a fine art, but it’s one few ever learn.
 Many leaders consider their role to be more about ‘telling’ than listening, but those finance leaders who want to get the most out of their employees will know that it’s really the other way around.

 Welcome and seek out the ideas, suggestions, opinions, and even criticism.
 Your door should always be open, and feedback structures should be healthy and transparent.
 You’ll find you generate loyalty and reduce turnover and team toxicity along the way.

 The workplace is changing.
 Traditional barriers between ‘work persona’ and ‘home persona’ are breaking down, and employees are craving authentic leaders who aren’t afraid to show specific types of vulnerability, as well as genuine passion for their work.

 3. Be aware of your development areas

 Assess your decisions and track their success over time.
 Notice when you’re displaying favouritism.
 Admit when you’re wrong or don’t know something.
 Ask for help.
 These steps will mark you out as a genuinely excellent leader that others will rally around.

 4. Treat each employee as they like to be treated

 It’s common for leaders to praise, motivate, and give developmental feedback to their team just as they want to be appreciated, excited, or developed themselves.
 However, this is often a recipe for disaster, or at least some tension and embarrassment, as each is different.